 The Ear Pinning Procedure

 Otoplasty involves the patient being under anesthesia.
-Children receive general anesthesia, and adults receive local anesthesia.
+Children and adults are placed under a general anesthetic at a fully accredited ambulatory surgical center .
 A small incision is made in the crease located behind the ear.
 It is through this incision that the surgeon can then reshape the flexible cartilage of the ears and reposition the ear closer to the head.
 Cartilage may also need to be removed during this procedure.
 When the cartilage removal and repositioning is complete, sutures are used to close the incision.
 The procedure can last from one to two hours.

 Dr. Todd Hobgood